Robertation256/Arrietty/README.md

 url:/suggest?type=<textbook/other>&keyword=com
 method:post
 request: null
-note： at most 10 suggestions at a time
+note: at most 10 suggestions at a time

 response:
 {